charlietheobald/London-Transport-Roulette/README.md

 * What changes are coming in the future?

   * I want to keep this program as accessible as possible to users, but the possibilities of using Python are almost limitless.
 In the future, I would like to link this Transport Roulette code with TfL's API to get live station and destination information.
 This is the same feed of data used to get live bus countdowns to your phone, or tells you the quickest way to get between two tube stations.
-This would allow for things like automatic line / destination acquisition based on your current location (which would be extremely cool!) but I'm not sure on the licensing
+This would allow for things like automatic line / destination acquisition based on your current location (which would be extremely cool!) but I'm not sure on the legality of distributing this as my own work.